Russian Orthodox Church: Persecution under Khrushchev

-A new and widespread persecution of the church was subsequently instituted under the leadership of Nikita Khrushchev and Leonid Brezhnev.
+A new and widespread persecution of the Christians was subsequently instituted under the leadership of Nikita Khrushchev and Leonid Brezhnev.
 A second round of repression, harassment and church closures took place between 1959 and 1964 when Nikita Khrushchev was in office.
 The number of Orthodox churches fell from around 22,000 in 1959 to around 8,000 in 1965; priests, monks and faithful were killed or imprisoned and the number of functioning monasteries was reduced to less than twenty.

-Subsequent to Khrushchev's overthrow, the Church and the government remained on unfriendly terms until 1988.
+Subsequent to Khrushchev's ousting, the Church and the government remained on unfriendly terms until 1988.
 In practice, the most important aspect of this conflict was that openly religious people could not join the Communist Party of the Soviet Union, which meant that they could not hold any political office.
 However, among the general population, large numbers remained religious.

 Some Orthodox believers and even priests took part in the dissident movement and became prisoners of conscience.
 The Orthodox priests Gleb Yakunin, Sergiy Zheludkov and others spent years in Soviet prisons and exile for their efforts in defending freedom of worship.
 Among the prominent figures of that time were Dmitri Dudko and Aleksandr Men.
 Although he tried to keep away from practical work of the dissident movement intending to better fulfil his calling as a priest, there was a spiritual link between Men and many of the dissidents.
 For some of them he was a friend; for others, a godfather; for many (including Yakunin), a spiritual father.

-By 1987 the number of functioning churches in the Soviet Union had fallen to 6,893 and the number of functioning monasteries to just 18.
+According to Metropolitan Vladimir, by 1988 the number of functioning churches in the Soviet Union had fallen to 6,893 and the number of functioning convents and monasteries to just 21.
 In 1987 in the Russian SFSR, between 40% and 50% of newborn babies (depending on the region) were baptized.
 Over 60% of all deceased received Christian funeral services.